triton-inference-server/pytriton/docs/deploying_models.md

 ]
 ```

-This definition describe that model has:
+This definition describes that the model has:

-- single input of name `image` and size 224x224x3 and 32bit floating-point data type
+- a single input named `image` of size 224x224x3 and 32-bit floating-point data type
-- single output with name `class` of size 1000 and 32 integer data type.
+- a single output named `class` of size 1000 and 32-bit integer data type.

-The `dtype` parameter can be either `numpy.dtype`, `numpy.dtype.type` or `str`.
-Example:
+The `dtype` parameter can be either `numpy.dtype`, `numpy.dtype.type`, or `str`.
+For example:

 ```python
 import numpy as np